The European Tour season draws to a close with the DP World Tour Championship which is the final stage of the tour’s Race to Dubai.

 Earth Course, Jumeirah Golf Estates

-This tournament is the second week in a row that the European Tour hosts an event at Jumeirah Golf Estates.
-After the Golf in Dubai Championship which is held on the Fire Course it’s time for the more famous Earth Course to take up hosting duties for the DP World Tour Championship.
+The DP World (European) Tour season closes with two play-off events in the UAE.
+The Abu Dhabi Championship at Yas Links is followed by the DP World Tour Championship at the Earth Course of the Jumeirah Golf Estates.
 That is a role that the Greg Norman-designed, 7,675 yard course has been doing for over 10 years now, with a trip to Dubai the traditional culmination of the European Tour season.

 Both the 15th and the 18th holes, the two key par 5s, measure way in excess of 600 yards, so only the biggest hitters have a hope of making the green in two.
 Even so, they throw up scoring opportunities but can also be dangerous and so the course lends itself to some exciting finishes.